-I live in Darien with my wife, our rescue dogs, and our parrots.
+I live in Darien with my wife of 32 years, two rescue dogs, and three parrots.
 This is home, and I care deeply about the future of McIntosh County.

 Marine Corps service